mdgspace/sonara/TECHNICAL_DETAILS.md

 # Developer Notes

-The following are detailed notes that describe and document technologies used to build web-audio-sythesizer.
+The following are detailed notes that describe and document technologies used to build Sonara.

 ## Pulse-Code Modulation (PCM)